 The IEA is an autonomous body within the OECD framework.
 The Governing Board is the main decision-making body of the IEA, composed of energy ministers or their senior representatives from each member country.
 Through the IEA Ministerial meeting that takes place every two years, the IEA Secretariat develops ideas for existing or new work programmes, which are then discussed with member countries in various IEA committees and ultimately presented to the Governing Board for approval.
-In addition to the Governing Board, the IEA has several Standing Committees (also known as Standing Groups), made up of member country government officials, which meet several times a year.
+In addition to the Governing Board, the IEA has several Standing Groups, Committees and Working Parties made up of member country government officials, which meet several times a year.

 The head of the International Energy Agency Secretariat is the Executive Director.
 Based on a decision by the Governing Board, the Executive Director may serve a maximum of two terms of four years each.
 The Governing Board also oversees the appointment of the Deputy Executive Director.
 Aside from assuming the duties of the Executive Director in times of absence, the Deputy is another public spokesperson for the work and mission of the Agency and plays a prominent role in the day-to-day management of the IEA.

 The Governing Board is the main decision-making body of the IEA.
 It is composed of energy ministers or their senior representatives from each member country.